CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/animal_pens/animal_pen_1.md

 ![Flow chart of task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/animal_pens/images/flowchart-landscape_1.png)

-To start, spawn a cow at your position.
+To start, code the part of the flowchart in black by spawning a cow at your position.
 Use the hint if you need help.

+Once complete move onto the next part.

 ```python
 mobs.spawn(COW, player.position())